Clan Rising

 Who are some famous Joneses?

-Notable bearers of the Jones name include Mary Jones (1784–1864) — walked twenty-six miles barefoot to buy a Welsh Bible at Bala, prompting the founding of the British and Foreign Bible Society, Inigo Jones (1573–1652) — architect of the Banqueting House at Whitehall and Tom Jones (b.
-1940) — singer.
+Notable bearers of the Jones name include Mary Jones (1784–1864), walked twenty-six miles barefoot to buy a Welsh Bible at Bala, prompting the founding of the British and Foreign Bible Society, Inigo Jones (1573–1652), architect of the Banqueting House at Whitehall and Tom Jones (b.
+1940), singer.
+Each is profiled on the family page, with cross-links to the geography, stories, and historical events tied to their life.

 Neighbouring clans